argonavis-labs/candidate-screener/manual-test-prompts/manual-test-prompt-v3.md

 - Single‑view enforcement:
   - Tag each Observation with section markers like `[hero]`, `[grid]`, `[testimonial]`, `[footer]`, `[gallery]` and include `sections_seen: [..]` at the end of the explanation.
   - If fewer than **2 distinct sections** are cited for a dimension, set that dimension **≤ 3** and set **overall_confidence ≤ 3** (state this explicitly).
-  - Use a canonical section taxonomy: hero, grid, project, article, about, testimonial, gallery, footer, contact, nav.
-Sub‑parts of a single hero (e.g., hero‑columns, cta, nav items inside hero) count as the same section.
-  - Any dimension scored **≥ 4** must cite evidence from **≥ 2 unique sections**; otherwise set that dimension **= 3** and **confidence ≤ 3**.

 Scoring:
 * **Score 3** is the competent baseline.